Los Angeles Car Accident Attorney Near Me

 Wildfires

 Wildfires can move quickly, which means that residents may have very little time to evacuate a dangerous area safely.
-It also means that roads can become closed – or simply unsafe – with little or no notice.
-It is best to make preparations to evacuate as soon you become aware of a wildfire in your area.
+It also means that roads can become closed or simply unsafe with little or no notice.
+It is important to make preparations to evacuate as soon as you become aware of a wildfire in your area.
 If you wait until an official evacuation order is issued, you might not have enough time.

 Confusing Traffic Diversions

 In situations involving construction zones, road closures, or other emergencies, drivers can become confused and cause accidents.
 This is especially common in busy downtown areas where there are one-way streets.
-Drivers should slow down and have patience.
+Drivers should slow down and be patient.
 Follow posted signs and the directions of anyone who is directing traffic on the scene.

-If you are not sure where to go, pull over and give yourself a moment to be sure it is safe to drive.
-Doing so also allows other drivers to go around you, preventing accidents from impatient drivers behind you and showing you where other cars are going.
+If you are not sure where to go, pull over and give yourself a moment to be certain it is safe to drive.
+Doing so also allows other drivers to go around you, preventing accidents from impatient drivers and showing you where other cars are going.

 Flooding